eiji03aero/mash/client/packages/mash-editor/README.md

 # Mash-editor

 ## Apis
-- phase 1
+### phase 1
-  - todos
 - [x] implement open method on engine
   - create buffer if not found
 - [x] select to open file
   - display cursor and focused line
     - add fields on Buffer
       - scrollLine: number
   - hjkl to move cursor
     - keep cursor position for buffer basis
     - gonna need dummy input element
       - to obtain focus
       - not to let extensions like vimium to steal key events
     - improve scroll behavior
       - scroll only when cursor is around the edge of window
   - Ctrl w + hl to move focus
   - improve filer
     - enter to open file in buffer
       - add field to indicate modifiable
     - enter to expand children
+- [x] refactor how it's update state
+  - remove the part which updates by utilizing state
+  - add events to update each of them
+- [ ] add some commands
+- [ ] click on bufferwindow to move focus
 - [ ] refactor config related
   - now it lives in both context value and Editor state
 - [ ] optimize render
   - memoize components
   - slice render data properly (to cut off the ones after bottom edge)
     - Filer
     - Buffer
   - not to setState on handlers
     - let service handlers return undefined in case of there is no need to update
 - [ ] misc
   - make sure all lines get focus line when it goes multiple lines
 - BufferWindow
   - [x] display file content
   - [x] Ctrl-W hjkl to move focus
   - [ ] show normal mode
   - [ ] show file name
   - [ ] show directory path
 - Filer
   - [x] view current directory
   - [ ] select to open the file
   - [ ] select to collapse the directory
 - CommandLine
   - [ ] :q/quit close vim
   - [ ] :h/help show help

-- phase 2
+### phase 2
 - save current buffer
 - insertmode
 - edit file content
 - create file on filer
 - create file/directory on filer

+### commands
+- common
+  - normal
+    - ctrl-w h, ctrl-w l
+    - ctrl-d, ctrl-u
+    - gg, G
+- Filer
+  - normal
+    - Enter
+    - o (toggle directory or open buffer)
+    - x

 ## Models